 The Fourteenth Court is officially closed on all national holidays, the Friday after Thanksgiving Day, and December 24th and December 26th, when those days fall on a weekday.
-Days designated as state holidays are considered Skeleton Crew Holidays when the Court is open and is required to have enough employees on duty to conduct its official business.
+Days designated as state holidays are considered Skeleton Crew

+Holidays when the Court is open and is required to have enough employees on duty to conduct its official business.

 An employee who works a Skeleton Crew Holiday is entitled to compensatory time off during the 12-month period following the date worked.
 Employees are required to give reasonable advance notice when taking this compensatory time, although the reason for the request is not required.
-The Request for Leave form must state the date of the Skeleton Crew Holiday being claimed for compensatory time.

 Every year, the State designates some religious holidays such as Rosh Hashanah, Yom Kippur, and Good Friday that fall on weekdays as Optional Holidays.
 An employee may substitute an Optional Holiday for a Skeleton Crew Holiday during the same fiscal year as the Optional Holiday worked.
-The Request for Leave form must state the Optional Holiday being substituted for the Skeleton Crew Holiday.

-In addition, the Chief Justice may allow an employee to observe Cesar Chavez Day as a state holiday, instead of another state holiday that falls on a weekday when the agency must remain open for business at minimum staffing levels (i.e., a Skeleton Crew Holiday).
+In addition, the Chief Justice may allow an employee to observe Cesar Chavez Day as a state holiday, instead of another state holiday that falls on a weekday when the agency must remain open for business at minimum staffing levels (i.e. a Skeleton Crew Holiday).